 Most accident and illness policies will cover specified health conditions or illnesses your pet develops after the insurer’s mandated waiting period.
 However, this means you may be locked into your current policy.
 Any newly diagnosed ailment will be treated as a pre-existing condition and therefore excluded from cover if you decide to switch policies.
 You may also face higher premiums and more cover restrictions with each renewal.
 Conversely, some insurers may cover pets who had previous conditions provided they’ve been fully cured or haven’t shown symptoms for an extended period.

 Should I review my pet insurance policy annually?

-- the level of cover hasn’t changed during the switch.
+- The level of cover hasn’t changed.

 How to choose pet insurance?
 Compare!

 Do you want to compare dog insurance or cat insurance?
 Here’s how our online comparison service works.

 First, you’ll be prompted to enter your pet’s details and basic information.
 Then, we’ll generate multiple quotes from our available insurers in Australia that you can evaluate in a convenient side-by-side view – so there’s no need to visit numerous websites.

 For your own peace of mind, why not check what we have to offer today?